GruppenIT/assessment/replit.md

-# Sistema de Assessment de Cibersegurança
+# Sistema de Avaliações de Maturidade

 ## Overview

-This is a Flask-based web application for cybersecurity maturity assessment.
-The system allows clients to complete cybersecurity assessments while providing administrators with tools to manage domains, questions, and generate reports.
-Built using the MVC (Model-View-Controller) pattern, the application features user authentication, role-based access control, and comprehensive reporting capabilities.
+This is a Flask-based web application for multi-type maturity assessments.
+The system allows administrators to manage different types of assessments (cybersecurity, compliance, etc.), register clients with multiple respondents, and provides comprehensive assessment capabilities.
+Built using the MVC (Model-View-Controller) pattern, the application features multi-level authentication, role-based access control, CSV bulk import, and comprehensive reporting capabilities.

 ## System Architecture